Visual Adversarial Attacks and Defenses in the Physical World: A Survey: Physically Adversarial Defenses

-\textbf{2) Introducing new neural units} can efficiently solve the optimization problem of the model when its architecture is changed.
-Ad-YOLO \cite{ji2021adversarial} adds the "Patch" class in the last layer of a YOLO-v2 while keeping other layers unchanged.
-In this way, Ad-YOLO can simultaneously identify adversarial patches and recover correct predictions.
-MultiBN \cite{lo2021defending} introduces a dynamic batch normalization (BN) layer structure against multiple types of adversarial videos (including physically adversarial videos) for video recognition.
-For a specific adversarial video, a learnable BN layer module selects the appropriate BN layer, providing more accurate distribution estimates and improving the model's generalization.
+\textbf{\emph{(2) Introducing New Neural Units.}} can effectively address optimization challenges when modifying a model's architecture.
+Ad-YOLO \cite{ji2021adversarial} adds a "Patch" class to the final layer of a YOLO-v2 network while keeping the other layers unchanged.
+This addition allows Ad-YOLO to both identify adversarial patches and maintain correct predictions.
+MultiBN \cite{lo2021defending} is a dynamic batch normalization (BN) layer structure for video recognition, addressing various types of adversarial videos, including physically adversarial ones.
+For each specific adversarial video, a learnable BN layer module selects the appropriate BN layer, providing more accurate distribution estimates and improving the model's generalization.
 AW-Net \cite{wei2024revisiting} dynamically adjusts network weights based on regulation signals from an adversarial detector, which is influenced by the input sample.
 This dynamic adjustment aims to enhance both accuracy and robustness.
-Han et al. propose a robust model ScaleCert \cite{NEURIPS2021_ed519c02} based on superficial important neurons (neurons susceptible to disturbances).
-ScaleCert masks them during inference to eliminate the effects of patches.
-To improve the robustness of ViT, RSA \cite{mu2021defending} adopts a robust aggregation (RAG) mechanism, which scores all tokens and discards outliers to weaken the effect of patch attacks.
-Metzen et al. propose the BAGCERT defense \cite{metzen2021efficient} to classify images by a region scorer (3-layer CNN with kernel sizes 3, 1, and 3) and a spatial aggregator.
+Han et al. proposed ScaleCert \cite{NEURIPS2021_ed519c02}, a robust model that focuses on superficial important neurons (neurons vulnerable to disturbances).
+ScaleCert masks these neurons during inference to mitigate the effects of patches.
+To bolster ViT's robustness, RSA \cite{mu2021defending} uses a robust aggregation (RAG) mechanism to score all tokens and discard outliers, thus reducing the impact of patch attacks.
+Metzen et al. introduced the BAGCERT defense \cite{metzen2021efficient}, which classifies images using a region scorer (a 3-layer CNN with kernel sizes of 3, 1, and 3) and a spatial aggregator.
 Adversarial Patch-Feature Energy (APE) \cite{kim2022defending} is a defense mechanism that analyzes how adversarial patches alter deep features, defining this alteration as Adversarial Patch-Feature Energy.
 The defense consists of APE mask, which employs layer-wise Over-Energy analysis to identify adversarial regions, and APE refinement, which mitigates patch effectiveness by refining feature pixels within the APE mask.